Documentation

 operator: equals

-For more details on available parameters, check out the data access policies reference.
+For more details on available parameters, check out the access policies reference.

 Policy evaluation